mefistotelis/pylabview/README.md

 | cp949        | Windows Korean Hangul |
 | cp950        | Windows Chinese (traditional) |
 | utf-8        | Universal encoding, used by everyone except NI for decades |

+Note that changing text code pages of VI files will not influence extraction of ZIP files which were stored inside RSRC sections, and the code pages of file names within the ZIP.
+Use proper `unzip` switches to change these.

 # File format